lecramyajiv/fonts-malayalam-extra/README.md

 The Fonts are from
 1. Swathanthra Malayalam Computing
 2. Rachana Institute of Typogaphy
-3. New Life Computing Institute
+3. New Life Computer Institute
 4. Google/EkType

 The Homepages and download urls are in URL.md